hatfieldlibrary/exhibitsjs/readme.md

 This project makes it easy for novice web developers to create sophisticated museum exhibit kiosks implemented as single page JavaScript applications.

 The person creating a new exhibit must be able to translate their content outline into a JSON template, create basic html files (that typically require only paragraph tags), and finally resize and copy images into an image directory.
-The application uses this information to build an AngularJS single page application.
+The application uses this information to build an <a href="https://angularjs.org/">Angular.js</a> single page application.
 For novices, this work is a brief introduction to how the web works.

-The application is built using the Foundation for Apps web framework and supports web browsers and mobile devices as well as touchscreen kiosks.
+The application is built using the<a href="http://foundation.zurb.com/apps/"> Foundation for Apps</a> web framework and supports web browsers and mobile devices as well as touchscreen kiosks.

 This version of the application provides only one exhibit template.
-Alternate exhibit templates can be defined using AngularJS routes, custom directives, and styling.
+Alternate exhibit templates can be defined using Angular.js routes, custom directives, and styling.

 ## Foundation for Apps Requirements

-This project uses Foundation for Apps.
+The project uses <a href="http://foundation.zurb.com/apps/">Foundation for Apps</a>.
 These requirements must be installed on your system.

 ### Requirements